Heavy water: Heavy water radiation contamination confusion

 Although many people associate heavy water primarily with its use in nuclear reactors, pure heavy water is not radioactive.
 Commercial-grade heavy water is slightly radioactive due to the presence of minute traces of natural tritium, but the same is true of ordinary water.
 Heavy water that has been used as a coolant in nuclear power plants contains substantially more tritium as a result of neutron bombardment of the deuterium in the heavy water (tritium is a health risk when ingested in large quantities).

 In 1990, an employee at the Point Lepreau Nuclear Generating Station in Canada obtained a sample (estimated as about a "half cup") of heavy water from the primary heat transport loop of the nuclear reactor, and loaded it into a cafeteria drink dispenser.
 Eight employees drank some of the contaminated water.
 The incident was discovered when employees began leaving bioassay urine samples with elevated tritium levels.
 The quantity of heavy water involved was far below levels that could induce heavy water toxicity, but several employees received elevated radiation doses from tritium and neutron-activated chemicals in the water.
-This was not an incident of heavy water poisoning, but rather radiation poisoning from other isotopes in the heavy water.

 Some news services were not careful to distinguish these points, and some of the public were left with the impression that heavy water is normally radioactive and more severely toxic than it actually is.
 Even if pure heavy water had been used in the water dispenser indefinitely, it is not likely the incident would have been detected or caused harm, since no employee would be expected to get much more than 25% of their daily drinking water from such a source.

 Production methods

-The most cost-effective process for producing heavy water is the dual temperature exchange sulfide process (known as the Girdler sulfide process) developed in parallel by Karl-Hermann Geib and Jerome S. Spevack in 1943.
-An alternative process, patented by Graham M. Keyser, uses lasers to selectively dissociate deuterated hydrofluorocarbons to form deuterium fluoride, which can then be separated by physical means.
-Although the energy consumption for this process is much less than for the Girdler sulfide process, this method is currently uneconomical due to the expense of procuring the necessary hydrofluorocarbons.
+The most cost-effective process for producing heavy water is the Girdler sulfide process, a dual-temperature reactor system developed in parallel by Karl-Hermann Geib and Jerome S. Spevack in 1943.

 As noted, modern commercial heavy water is almost universally referred to, and sold as, deuterium oxide.
 It is most often sold in various grades of purity, from 98% enrichment to 99.75–99.98% deuterium enrichment (nuclear reactor grade) and occasionally even higher isotopic purity.